MLCSU CHCNHS

 Children and young people (0-17) who have complex health needs may require additional support that cannot be met by existing NHS universal and specialist health services.
 This additional health support is assessed and thereafter agreed via an NHS Continuing Care Assessment process on behalf of Integrated Care Boards (ICBs) and is delivered through a tailor-made commissioned package of care.

-It is determined locally that the Midlands and Lancashire Commissioning Support Unit’s Children and Young Peoples team is responsible for carrying out Continuing Care Assessments.
+It is determined locally that the NHS Midlands and Lancashire’s Children and Young Peoples team is responsible for carrying out Continuing Care Assessments.
 This assessment is needed to understand if a package of care is required to support a child or young person with complex needs which is then managed by a Children’s Complex Care Nurse Assessor.
 The National Framework for Children and Young People’s Continuing Care (2016) is guidance provided by the Department of Health and Social Care, and is used by Nurse Assessors to manage the process of Continuing Care.

 It is recognised that there should be a multi-disciplinary team (MDT) holistic approach throughout the Continuing Care process, which includes health, education, and social care, as well as other agencies involved in supporting your child’s needs.
 This multi-disciplinary team consists of professionals who represent local services who are known to your child.